 Texas A&M University-Kingsville is deeply committed to the development of its students and the promotion of personal integrity and self-responsibility in the campus culture.
 This university recognizes students as adults pursuing an education.
-Students are subject to the expectation of satisfactory academic performance and social behavior consistent with the lawful and educational purpose of the university.
-Because honor and integrity are integral to the education process, promoting and protecting academic integrity is the responsibility of every member of the campus community.
-All students are expected to abide by the Javelina Honor Code.
+Students are expected to perform satisfactorily and behave in a manner consistent with the lawful and educational purpose of the university.
+Because integrity is integral to the education process, promoting and protecting integrity is the responsibility of every member of the campus community.